 For each category I created its own supplemental class.
 Each class incrementally changes the background-color of the original color

 $blue.
 Based on how many categories I have I chose 35 to be my increment.
-This may need to be adjusted if you have more or less items and depending on how close of a color spectrum you desire.
+This may need to be adjusted if you have more or less items and depending on how close of a color spectrum you want.

 A miraculous rainbow of categories.